adrian-gierakowski/ag.granular.suite/Readme.md

 Similar to jmod.ag.granular.control but each algorithm generating a grain parameter can be set to modify values in the grain parameter vector using one of four different modes:

-1. Bypass â leaves currently stored value unchanged
+1. Bypass: leaves currently stored value unchanged
-2. Add â adds a generated value to the one currently stored
+2. Add: adds a generated value to the one currently stored
-3. Multiply â multiplies currently stored value by the generated value
+3. Multiply: multiplies currently stored value by the generated value
-4. Replace â replaces currently stored value
+4. Replace: replaces currently stored value

 Can be used to further extend the possibilities offered by jmod.ag.granular.control or to alter a stream of grains generated from a sequence recorded with jmod.ag.granular.record.